 (2) Surgery and reconstruction of the other breast to produce a symmetrical appearance; and

-(3) Prostheses and treatment of physical complications, including lymphademas, at all stages of mastectomy; in a manner determined in consultation with the attending physician and the patient.
-Such coverage may be subject to annual deductibles and coinsurance provisions applied to the mastectomy and consistent with those established for other benefits under the plan or coverage.
+(3) Prostheses and treatment of physical complications, including lymphademas, at all stages of mastectomy; in a manner determined in consultation with the attending physician, physician assistant as defined in § 5-54-2, or an advance practice registered nurse as defined in § 5-34-3, and the patient.
 As used in this section, "mastectomy" means the removal of all or part of a breast.
-Written notice of the availability of such coverage shall be delivered to the participant upon enrollment and annually thereafter.
+Written notice of the availability of this coverage shall be delivered to the participant upon enrollment and annually thereafter.

-(b) As used in this section, "prosthetic devices" means and includes the provision of initial and subsequent prosthetic devices pursuant to an order of the patient's physician or surgeon.
+(b) As used in this section, "prosthetic devices" means and includes the provision of initial and subsequent prosthetic devices pursuant to an order of the patient's physician, physician assistant, advance practice registered nurse, or surgeon.

 (f) Notice.
-A group health plan, and a health insurance issuer providing health insurance coverage in connection with a group health plan, shall provide notice to each participant and beneficiary under such plan regarding the coverage required by this section in accordance with regulations promulgated by the United States Secretary of Health and Human Services.
-Such notice shall be in writing and prominently positioned in any literature or correspondence made available or distributed by the plan or issuer and shall be transmitted as part of any yearly informational packet sent to the participant or beneficiary.
+A group health plan, and a health-insurance issuer providing health-insurance coverage in connection with a group health plan, shall provide notice to each participant and beneficiary under the plan regarding the coverage required by this section in accordance with regulations promulgated by the United States Secretary of Health and Human Services.
+The notice shall be in writing and prominently positioned in any literature or correspondence made available or distributed by the plan or issuer and shall be transmitted as part of any yearly informational packet sent to the participant or beneficiary.

 (1) Deny to a patient eligibility, or continued eligibility, to enroll or renew coverage under the terms of the plan, solely for the purpose of avoiding the requirements of this section; nor